PaloAltoNetworks/a3s/dev/ldap/README.md

 To use the ldap server as an A3S ldap source, import its declaration with the following command:

-	a3sctl api create import \
-		--input-file ./a3s-ldapsource.yaml \
-		--namespace /
+	a3sctl import ./a3s-ldapsource.yaml --namespace /

-> Note: There will be a helper subcommand to handle imports soon.
-The version
-> above uses the raw API.
-Check apoctl --help.

 The source name is `a3s-dev-ldap`.